iyasinn/ComputeLab/vector_impl/readme.md

 Need to track capacity (size_t, 8 bytes)
 Need to track size (size_t, 8 bytes)
 Need pointer to start (T\* 8 bytes always)

+On the stack this will occupy 24 bytes of space

+On the heap it will occupy 8 \* sizeof(T) bytes